adeeb10abbas/outdoor_ros2/README.md

-# Outdoor SLAM and autonomous Navigation
+# Outdoor SLAM and autonomous navigation
 ## Building and running the mono Repo
 - Need to have Bazel installed (>=5.0)
 - `bazel build ...`